abeisun/lets-share-pizza/README.md

 ##Any algorithms or special techniques that will be necessary

-We will use the location of the request and the location of the user to calculate the distance between the person using the app and the person requesting a pizza
+We will use the location of the request and the location of the user to calculate the distance between the person using the app and the person requesting a pizza.

 ##Electronic mockups of what your team will be developing using wireframes.
 No hand-drawn mockups accepted.
 Tools to create wireframes include Balsamiq (commercial; de facto standard), Gliffy, MockFlow, and even Microsoft PowerPoint.